Anna attended the University of Baltimore Law School and holds a master's of science in mental health counseling.

 Spousal Notification and Divorce Court Evidence

-Under some state laws, you will need to notify your estranged spouse of your intent to use videotaped recording as evidence in your divorce case.
+Under some state laws, you will need to notify your estranged spouse of your intent to use videotaped recordings as evidence in your divorce case.
 This must be done prior to the trial.
 For example, in Virginia, if you have a video recording of your child making a statement about alleged sexual abuse by your spouse, then you must notify him in advance.
-Thus, if you have evidence that you think could potentially support your case, present it to your attorney as soon as possible so that she can verify your state’s laws on its admissibility as well as serve it on your spouse, if required by your state’s evidence laws.
+Thus, if you have evidence that you think could potentially support your case, present it to your attorney as soon as possible so that she can verify your state’s laws on its admissibility as well as serve it on your spouse if required by your state’s evidence laws.

 The rules of evidence vary between states, but in some instances, your spouse and his or her attorney may have the right to review the video and receive a copy of it prior to the trial.
 You may also be asked to explain, in detail, how you obtained the video recording.